tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 PasswordAuthentication no
 ```

-To change SSH port - **Allow new port in ufw rules below and restart ufw before restarting ssh**
+Change SSH port.
+It is possible to change SSH port to anything you like as long as it doesn't conflict with other active ports.
+Port 22 is written below, but any port can be used. **Allow new port in ufw rules below and restart ufw before restarting ssh**

 ```bash
 Port 22